Danyal2501/Pet-Services-Application/doc/sprint2/sprint2_rubric.md

     - 1 mark  = At least 2 group members or more have not sent their updates or is low-quality
     - 0 marks = At least 3 group members or more have not sent their updates or is low-quality

-  Daily Stand-ups Total Mark: 8 / 10
+  Daily Stand-ups Total Mark: __ / 10
-  Some standup messages could use more detail/quality.
-Something like "connecting code to mongodb" or "implementing code" is not specific enough.

 ---
 ## User Stories (Tracked in Jira) (max 10 marks)